jeffreykegler/hoonlint/misc/whitespace.md

 sense than in most Hoon documents.
-In most Hoon documents, "rune" means a digraph which acts as the keyword at the beginning of a hoon statement.
+In most Hoon documents, "rune" means a digraph which acts as the keyword at the beginning of a Hoon statement.
-In this document, we will refer to those as the "statement runes".
+In this document, we will refer to those as
+"statement runes".

 In this document,